elijahxz/TeamBigO/README.md

 Post-Event Details:
-  The team was able to calculate the time complexity for functions with constants and simple loops.
-The algorithm also detects if the input variable for a function is manipulated to change the growth rate. ie: x = x[:k] means that the loop would be determined by K instead of x.
+  We placed second out of ten teams.
+Our team was able to calculate the time complexity for functions with constants and simple loops.
+The algorithm also detects if the input variable for a function is manipulated to change the growth rate. ie: x = x[:k] means that the loop would be determined by k instead of x.
 Some of the team plans on continuing the project, and we all had a lot of fun!